 - Create an account on the Electronic Recruitment Application (ERA) website via the Embassy website https://mr.usembassy.gov/

-- Choose Announcement Number Nouakchott-2019-030 Inventory clerk and complete the online application.
+- Choose Announcement Number Nouakchott-2020-003 Community Liaison Office Coordinator and complete the online application.

-- Upload any additional documentation that supports or addresses the requirements listed above (eg. cover letter, degree, certificates, SF50 & Copy of Orders/Assignment ( if applicable) into the Electronic Recruitment Application system).
+- Upload any additional documentation that supports or addresses the requirements listed above (eg. cover letter, degree, SF50 & Copy of Orders/Assignment Notification or equivalent, DD-214 – Member Copy 4, Letter from Veterans’ Affairs, or other supporting documentation (if applicable) into the Electronic Recruitment Application system).

 To apply for this position click the “Submit Application” button.
 For more information on how to apply visit the Mission internet site https://mr.usembassy.gov/